buildbuddy-io/buildbuddy/docs/troubleshooting-rbe.md

 Additionally, `--experimental_collect_system_network_usage` (default true since Bazel 8) can be used to collect network usage data on Bazel's host machine.
 This network data will be displayed as a graph in the "Timing" tab of the Invocation page.

-If there was no attempt from Bazel to upload the missing blob, this is caused by the mismatch of expectation between Bazel's local states and the BuildBuddy Remote Cache.
+If there was no attempt from Bazel to upload the missing blob, this is caused by a mismatch of expectation between Bazel's local state and the BuildBuddy Remote Cache.
-In a previous invocation (usually with Build without the Bytes turned on), Bazel local states was taught to assume that the blob is already in the Remote Cache.
+In a previous invocation (usually with Build without the Bytes turned on), Bazel local state was taught to assume that the blob is already in the Remote Cache.
-However, as time passed, the blob was evicted from BuildBuddy Remote Cache without Bazel's knowing about it.
+However, as time passed, the blob was evicted from BuildBuddy Remote Cache without Bazel's knowledge.

 The best solution in this scenario is for Bazel to either re-upload the missing blob, or to re-execute the action that created the missing blob.
 This is also known as "Action Rewinding" in Bazel terminology.